symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 If you have any problems during installation, you will find many tutorials and answers to frequently asked questions on the symfony website.
 If necessary, you can submit your problem to the symfony community, and you will get a quick and effective answer.

-Once your project is initialised, it is a good habit to start a version-control process.
+Once your project is initialized, it is a good habit to start a version-control process.

 Now that you are ready to use symfony, it is time to see how to build a basic web application.